 Useful Tips

-How to get there: The closest airport to Duoro is Porto, which is between 45 minutes to 1.5 hours drive awaydepending on which part of the river you are staying in.
+How to get there: The closest airport to Douro is Porto, which is between 45 minutes to 1.5 hours drive away, depending on which part of the river you are staying in.
 The region is not well serviced by a large range of public transport so I would recommend hiring a car.

 When to go: We travelled in June and it was a delicious warm high 20s, perfect for long days in the vines.

 Length of stay: We stayed for three days and I think if you are doing a dual centre stay with Porto (which would be a fabulous break!) that is long enough.
-However, I think we could return for a week long family holiday and feel totally zen on our return from simple, sunshine days by the river.
+However, you could easily do a week long family holiday and feel totally zen on return, following simple, sunshine days by the river.

 That Holiday Mum x